 In South Africa, the tooth is placed in a slipper and a mouse takes it and leaves a gift in its place.

-4. Milk Teeth are Gold Plated and used as Jewellery
+- Milk teeth are gold plated and used as jewellery

 Parents go for gold plating the tooth and lace tooth into a necklace or earring.
-In ancient time warriors were used to wear them in battlefield as good luck charm.
+In ancient time warriors would use them to wear them in the battlefield as good luck charm.

-Tooth is thrown up into the sky to the sun or Allah, this tradition is followed in middle Eastern countries which includes Arab, Jordan, Egypt, Sudan.
+The tooth is thrown up into the sky to the sun or Allah, this tradition is followed in Middle Eastern countries which include Arab, Jordan, Egypt, Sudan.

-In Mongolia, lost milk teeth is wrapped in feed and given to dog, in hopes that new teeth would grow in as strong as a dog’s teeth.
+In Mongolia, lost milk teeth are wrapped in feed and given to a dog, in hopes that new teeth would grow as strong as a dog’s teeth.

-Parents who want to keep their baby lost tooth forever as memory, keep them in books or albums books specific for this purpose only.
+Parents who want to keep their baby lost tooth forever as memory, keep them in books or albums books specifically for this purpose only.
 There is a whole market for ways to keep the teeth.
-This is how they can have life long cherishing memory.
+This is how they can have lifelong cherished memory.
 They keep the dates the tooth was lost and even keep pictures of cute toothless smiles.